CPAP Alternative at Koala Center for Sleep Disorders.

 “I always felt tense when sleeping with the CPAP machine, and could never relax,” says Sam.
 “The pressure of the CPAP made it hard to breath.
 I never felt like it was that sanitary either when I would get sick.

 “When I complained to my wife about the CPAP, she thought I wasn’t giving it a chance, so I said she should try it on,” he says.
 “She put it on, but only lasted 15 seconds or so, and admitted that it was pretty difficult to wear.”

 After 3 months of battling with the CPAP, Sam knew he needed something else.
 “Because I had a deviated septum, my physician said I could try a surgery to remove the uvula in the back of my throat and move my soft palate forward.
 The surgery sounded awful, and I decided against it,” says Sam.

 “My blood pressure was out of control, even with continual increases in my medication,” says Sam.
-Sam’s physician referred him to a cardiologist who recommended he see Dr. Rod Willey, of the Illinois Institute of Dental Sleep Medicine for a dental sleep appliance since he couldn’t wear the CPAP.
+Sam’s physician referred him to a cardiologist who recommended he see Dr. Rod Willey, for a dental sleep appliance since he couldn’t wear the CPAP.

 “Within the first month of using the dental appliance I noticed a huge difference in my energy levels and quality of life!” he says.
 “My wife is so happy because I don’t fall asleep immediately after dinner,” he continues.
 “We can actually enjoy spending some time together.”